Benjamin F. Searight

 Benjamin Franklyn Searight (May 20, 1873 – July 12, 1937) was an American college football player and coach.
 He served as the head football coach at the University of Montana in 1898, compiling a record of 3–2.
 Searight was an 1895 graduate of William Jewell College in Liberty, Missouri.
-He started at left halfback for the Stanford University football team in 1898 as a postgraduate student.
+He started at left halfback for the Stanford University football team in 1898 as a postgraduate student, where he was also a member of Sigma Nu.